valerii-tsvietkov/ansible-shortcuts/documentation/development/README.md

 To stop all VMs and purge it from Oracle Vbox:
 `vagrant destroy -f`

-Problem with disck space?
+Problem with disc space?
 You can delete some unused Vagrant boxes with
 `vagrant box`

 You can also halt (shutdown) machines, see the status of all machines, validate the configuration and many things more:
 `vagrant help`

 #### Putty session settings
 `Host:` 192.168.56.2
 `Session name:` controller
-`Connection/SSH/Auth/`: (Add checkmark to `Authentification parameters:` [x] Allow agent forwarding)
+`Connection/SSH/Auth/`: (Add checkmark to `Authentication parameters:` [x] Allow agent forwarding)
 Save session settings.
 This will give You ability to interact with other repos from Ansible playbooks which running inside Vagrant controller VM.

 #### Vagrant provision(install software) on VMs
-Provision steps for VM `controller` include istallation of developer tools and settings.
-Look inside [Vagrantfile]Vagrantfile for explanations.
+Provision steps for VM `controller` include installation of developer tools and settings.
+Look inside [Vagrantfile](../../Vagrantfile) for explanations.
 SSH to controller VM using Putty (192.168.56.2 L/P vagrant/vagrant)
 Check "Forward SSH agent" Putty option if You want be able to do git commit with ssh key from inside VM.